Skip to main content

 • Coordination and cooperation with other nations with the Combined Maritime Forces

-• How the systems need changing to ensure it can pinpoint modern threats
+• How modern systems need to interact to maximise detection of modern threats

 • Partnership programs for increased knowledge sharing